underoot/emerji/README.md

 > An emoji-based puzzle game where you merge emojis to create new combinations and score points.

 Emerji is a 2048-style puzzle game played with emojis on a 5x5 grid.
 Merge matching emojis to create new combinations, build workers and chefs, and achieve the highest score possible!
+Inspired by the [Unicode Emoji sequences](https://underoot.dev/blog/2023/11/21/emerji/).

 ## How to Play